Compare agents. Anonymously, for free

 4 mistakes sellers make when choosing an agent

 These cost UK sellers thousands of pounds every year.
+And some of them break the Estate Agents Act 1979.

 Choosing the agent with the highest valuation

-High valuations win instructions — it is a well-known tactic.
+High valuations win instructions.
+It is a well-known tactic.
 If a property is overpriced it sits, goes stale, and sells for less.

 Not comparing fees properly